nyjc-computing/nanyang-system-developers/collaborators/training/project-management.md

 - Ensure team agreement on sprint scope and commitments

 ### During the Sprint
-- Hold daily standup meetings to discuss:
+- Hold standup meetings to discuss:
   - What was completed yesterday
   - What will be worked on today
   - Any blockers or challenges